 But as any cat owner knows, administering anything orally to a cat can be much easier said than done.
 Cats have a tendency to put up much more of a fight than dogs when it comes to sticking a dropper in their mouth and being force-fed medication.

 If your cat refuses to take their CBD oil from a dropper, you can alternatively add it to their food or water.
 Just keep in mind that it will take longer for your pet to feel the effects, as the CBD must past through the digestive tract and liver before reaching the bloodstream.

 CBD doesn’t typically work overnight and it could take a couple weeks for you to see the difference it makes in your own cat.
 Observing your kitty each day after you begin giving him or her CBD oil can help you determine the best serving, as well as if CBD is an effective treatment for your furry friend.

 There are several cat owners who have found success using CBD for their cat.
-Will CBD work for your cat?
+Will CBD work for yours?
 If you’re interested in using CBD oil for your cat, start them on a twice-daily serving schedule and watch them for a couple weeks.
 We believe there’s a big chance your cat will thank you for it.

 Do you have any questions?
 Get in touch today!

 Todd Smith is Joy Organics Chief Partnerships Officer.
 With over three decades’ experience in the wellness and nutritional industry, Todd co-founded Joy Organics and works diligently to support small CBD businesses across the country.